chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 ### SMTP
 XL Release sends remote completion requests to users of the system by email.
 To configure the email server that is used to send these requests, select Settings > SMTP server from the top menu.
 The SMTP server page is only available to users who have the  _Admin_ [global permission](https://docs.xebialabs.com/xl-release/how-to/configure-permissions.html).
-For a more in detail explanation of how to setup an SMTP server see: [Configure SMTP server](https://docs.xebialabs.com/xl-release/how-to/configure-smtp-server.html)
+For a more detailed explanation of how to set up an SMTP server see: [Configure SMTP server](https://docs.xebialabs.com/xl-release/how-to/configure-smtp-server.html)

 ### IMAP
 XL Release fetches the remote completion emails send by users that want to complete or fail a remote completion task.
 To configure the email server that is used to receive the remote completion emails,